kpwags/kpwags.11ty/src/content/posts/2026/2026-03-13-i-should-be-excited-about-artemis-ii.md

 And despite the [lunacy of the Artemis Program](/posts/2024/09/19/the-lunacy-of-artemis/), I still am in awe of the engineering and science it takes to launch rockets into space and send spacecraft, manned or unmanned, to other celestial bodies.
 And it is a nice looking rocket.

-{% image "./images/artemis-ii-sls.jpg", "The SLS rocket carrying Artemis II rolling on the crawler." %}
+{% creditedImage "./images/artemis-ii-sls.jpg", "The SLS rocket carrying Artemis II rolling on the crawler.", "NASA" %}
-<div class="image-credit">Credit: NASA</div>

 Despite the lessened excitement, I'm looking forward to watching the launch and following the mission.
 Here's hoping the mission will go smoothly and safely.